 The second letter will be issued to offshore corporates that appear to have disposed of UK residential property between 6 April 2015 and 5 April 2019 without filing a non-resident Capital Gains Tax return.
 Once again, HMRC are recommending that connected UK resident individuals review their personal tax affairs to ensure they are up to date.

 You do not need to await an HMRC communication; if a disclosure is required, we recommend you approach HMRC before they approach you.
 Such action will allow greater mitigation of any potential charges.

-It is important to note that a nudge letter is not a statutory enquiry into a taxpayer’s affairs.
-However, these letters should not be ignored and appropriate action must be taken.
-This does not mean signing and sending the requested certificate to HMRC, there is no statutory requirement to do so.
-If HMRC subsequently open an enquiry and find an error, failure to take action following receipt of a nudge letter could lead to higher penalties being charged.
-Our experience has shown that there can be inaccuracies with some of the information held by HMRC, or it has been interpreted incorrectly.
+It is important to remember a nudge letter is not a statutory enquiry into a taxpayer’s affairs, however these letters should not be ignored and appropriate action must be taken.
+This does not mean signing and sending the requested certificate to HMRC.
+If HMRC subsequently opens an enquiry and finds an error, failure to take action following receipt of a nudge letter could lead to higher penalties being charged.

-A professional tax adviser can guide a taxpayer through the disclosure process and advise where applicable the penalty mitigation available.
-We recommend taxpayers immediately seek professional advice following receipt of an HMRC nudge letter, statutory enquiry or where a taxpayer has found a mistake in their filings to HMRC.
+A professional tax advisor can guide a taxpayer through the disclosure process and advise, where applicable, the penalty mitigation available.
+We recommend taxpayers immediately seek professional advice following receipt of a nudge letter, statutory enquiry, or where a taxpayer has found a mistake in their filings to HMRC.

-Should you require any professional advice please contact our head of tax disputes and resolutions, Danielle Ford.
+Should you require professional advice please contact Danielle Ford, Head of Tax Disputes and Resolutions.